-Number of words: 7250 + 1 Fig
+Number of words: 7500

+Abstract

-Abstract: There is discussion if traffic displays multiple phases (e.g. laminar, jammed, synchronized) or not.
+There is discussion if traffic displays multiple phases (e.g. laminar, jammed, synchronized) or not.
 This paper presents computational evidence that a stochastic car following model, by changing one of its parameters, can be moved from having two phases (laminar and jammed) to having only one phase.
-Models with two phases show three states.
-Two of them are homogeneous and correspond to the two phases.
-The third state consists of a mix of the two phases (phase coexistence).
+Models with two phases show three states: two being homogeneous states corresponding to each phase, and a third state which consists of a mix between the two phases (phase coexistence).

 Although the gas-liquid analogy to traffic models has been widely discussed, no traffic-related model ever displayed a completely understood stochastic version of that transition.
 Having a stochastic model is important to understand the potentially probabilistic nature of the transition.
-If indeed 2-phase models describe certain aspects correctly, then this leads to predictions for breakdown probabilities.
+Most importantly, if indeed 2-phase models describe certain aspects correctly, then this leads to predictions for breakdown probabilities.
 Alternatively, if 1-phase models describe these aspects better, then there is no breakdown.
 Interestingly, such 1-phase models can still allow for jam formation on small scales, which may give the impression of having a 2-phase dynamics.

-1. INTRODUCTION
+1 INTRODUCTION

-The capacity of a road is an important quantity.
+Both from an operations and from a design perspective, the capacity of a road is an important quantity.
 If demand exceeds capacity, queues will form, which represent a cost to the driver and thus to the economic system.
-In addition, such queues may impact other parts of the system, for example by spilling back into links used by drivers who are on a path that is not overloaded
+In addition, such queues may impact other parts of the system, for example by spilling back into links used by drivers who are on a path that is not overloaded.

 This paper discusses freeway capacity.
 The question concerns the maximum flows that freeways can reach, and if the maximum flows sometimes observed (> 2500 vehicles per hour and lane) are sustainable flows or short-term fluctuations.
 Let us assume that there is traffic with a fairly high density ρ on a freeway, but vehicles are still able to drive at some fast velocity v.
-Throughput is $q=\rho v$.
+Throughput is $q = \rho v$.
 The question is what will happen if density is further increased: Can q further increase because ρ increases more than v decreases?
 Will q gradually decrease because ρ increases but v decreases faster?
 Or is there a possibility that traffic will break down, leading to stop-and-go traffic?

-More technically, the question is if there is, for each density ρ , a velocity $V(\rho)$ and corresponding throughput $Q(\rho)=\rho V(\rho)$ at which traffic flow is smooth and homogeneous.
+More technically, the question is if there is, for each density ρ , a velocity $V(\rho)$ and corresponding throughput $Q(\rho) = \rho V(\rho)$ at which traffic flow is smooth and homogeneous.
 Or is there a density range where that homogeneous traffic flow is unstable, and traffic has a tendency to reorganize into a stop-and-go pattern, with possibly lower throughput?

-There is in fact a long history of publications about breakdown behavior in freeway traffic, sometimes called "reverse lambda shape of the fundamental diagram" (I,2), "hysteresis" (3), "capacity drop" (4), "catastrophe theory" (5), and the like.
-From the modeling side, there have since long been discussions about an analogy to a gas-liquid transition (6,7), and recent work has established traffic models which display deterministic versions of a liquid-gas-like transition (8,21).
+There is in fact a long history of publications about breakdown behavior in freeway traffic, sometimes called "reverse lambda shape of the fundamental diagram" (1, 2), "hysteresis" (3), "capacity drop" (4), "catastrophe theory" (5), and the like.
+From the modeling side, there has since long been discussions about an analogy to a gas-liquid transition (6, 7), and recent work has established traffic models which display deterministic versions of a liquid-gas-like transition (8, 9).

-On the other hand, measurements by Cassidy (9) indicate that there can be stable homogeneous flow at all densities.
-Muñoz and Daganzo (10) point out correctly that many of the "inverse lambda" observations could also be explained by geometrical constraints, in the following way.
+On the other hand, measurements by Cassidy (10) indicate that there can be stable homogeneous flow at all densities.
+Muñoz and Daganzo (11) point out correctly that many of the "inverse lambda" observations could also be explained by geometrical constraints, in the following way.
 A bottleneck downstream of a measurement location can cause the following temporal sequence of measurements: